Olympus E-M1 II vs Panasonic GX7

 Studio photographers will appreciate that the Olympus E-M1 II (unlike the GX7) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The E-M1 II is a recent model that features in the current product line-up of Olympus.
-In contrast, the GX7 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the GX7 has been discontinued (but can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the GX7 was succeeded by the Panasonic GX85.
+Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Panasonic websites.

 So how do things add up?
 Which of the two cameras – the Olympus E-M1 II or the Panasonic GX7 – has the upper hand?
+Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 Arguments in favor of the Olympus OM-D E-M1 Mark II: